HK RESCUE PUPPIES – ADOPTION & FOSTER REQUIREMENTS:

 Setting up a pet fund for their dog or pet insurance, is recommended.

-Unless they are medically unfit, all fully vaccinated HKRP rescue puppies/ dogs must be walked at least 3 times per day for a minimum of 20 minutes each time (unless the adopter/ foster
+Unless they are medically unfit, all fully vaccinated HKRP rescue puppies/ dogs must be walked at least 3 times per day for a minimum of 1 hour total per day (unless the adopter/ foster

-has a huge, secure garden that the dog has regular access to for toileting and playing, in which case the dog must be walked at least twice per day for a minimum of 30 minutes each time –
+has a secure garden that the dog has regular access to for toileting and playing, in which case the dog must be walked at least twice per day for a minimum of 1 hour per day).

 If the dog is to be kept in an outside area, then it must have proper shelter from the rain & the sun at all times of the day & in all weather.
 In such cases, the